sampatai/sampatai/README.md

 ## 🚀 About Me

-I am a  Full Stack .NET Developer with 9+ years of experience designing, architecting, and engineering enterprise-grade applications with a strong focus on performance, reliability, and maintainability.
+I am a  Full Stack .NET Developer with over 9+ years of experience designing, architecting, and engineering enterprise-grade applications with a strong focus on performance, reliability, and maintainability.

 I specialize in: